eoinkelly/notes/databases/postgresql/types.md

 Numeric type

-* the `numberic` type can store very large values precisely
+* the `numeric` type can store very large values precisely
     * recommended for storing large amounts of money
     * ++ calculations are precise
     * -- calculations are slow

 QUESTION: how do i use the numeric type?

-serial types
+### serial types

+* `serial` is not a real type!
-* serial types are just syntax sugar for sequence + a "not null" constraint
+* serial types are just syntax sugar for
+    1. create a column of type `integer NOT NULL nextval('sertest_id_seq'::regclass)`
+    2. create a sequence named `{tablename}_{columnname}_seq` with the owner set to the column (so the sequence is dropped if the colum is dropped)
 * note: serial type does not add PRIMARY KEY or any uniqueness constraint
-* when you use a serial "type" PG actually creates a sequence and makes the column its owner (so seq is dropped if col is dropped)
+* when you use a serial "type" PG creates a sequence and makes the column its owner (so seq is dropped if col is dropped)

 #### Bit string types